Joe4evr/Discord.Addons/src/Discord.Addons.MpGame/Documentation/4-Services.md

 The service is a major component to know about, whether you make your own or not.

-Since Discord.Net beta2, the lifetime of Modules has changed from being the same instance at all times to being new for every time a command is ran.
-This necessitated some changes, namely that you can't store persistent data *in* a Module anymore.
-Instead, you now need a 'service' class that stores persistent data outside of a module lifetime.
+The lifetime of a Module is only as long as a command is running, similar to Controllers in ASP.NET MVC.
+This means that you can't store persistent data *in* a Module; you need a 'service' class that stores persistent data outside of a module lifetime instead.

 The `MpGameService` class looks like this:
 ```cs